 Uproar followed the RFU's announcement of the itinerary for the 1981-82 tour by Australia with the unrest surrounding the allocation of a game to Leicester, the first major club side to face a touring side for 70 years.
 Leicester gained their fixture as a result of winning the John Player Cup.

 New Zealand played their first international on British soil, winning 12-7 against Scotland at Inverleith.
 The All Blacks' Originals had sailed for 40 days aboard the SS Rimutaka to get to Britain but the Scots had so little regard for the tourists that they refused them the £200 match fee, instead offering any profit from the gate.
 By the time they reached Scotland New Zealand had made quite a name for themselves and drew a full house, meaning the Scots' move backfired and the All Blacks left with a win and £1,000.

 Munster celebrated an 8-3 victory over Leinster in an Irish Inter-Pro at Lansdowne Road.
-No cross-channel players were considered for selection by either side due to the breakout of World War II.
+No cross-channel players were considered for selection by either side due to the recent outbreak of World War Two.

 The issue of substitutions was highlighted by London Welsh's defeat at the hands of Bristol in the National Knockout Cup.
 London Welsh went down 13-6 at Old Deer Park despite playing with 13 men for more than half of the match.
 The Daily Mirror noted: "Even allowing for all the stoppages this was the most thrilling game of rugby I have seen all season."